Find Support this winter with Ayurveda

-- Diet – avoid heavy, cold foods which are damp and sticky in nature such as ice-cream, cold homogenised milk, cold drinks, bread, cheese, yoghurt, cold meats, butter, muffins, cakes, white flour and oily foods such as chips, noodles and pasta.
+- Diet – avoid heavy, cold foods which are damp and sticky in nature such as ice-cream, cold homogenised milk, peanut butter, cold drinks, bread, cheese, yoghurt, cold meats, butter, muffins, cakes, white flour and oily foods such as chips, noodles and pasta.
 Due to the qualities of these foods when eaten regularly can build mucous in the body and that can start accumulating in areas such as lungs, nose, throat, lymphatic system, and sinus area as these areas are naturally weak in the winter season.

 - Meditation – Taking time out daily to practice meditation will help alleviate feelings of dullness, darkness or heaviness from the mind Ayurveda recommends open eye candle meditation.

 Treatment suggestions this winter-

 - Ayurvedic Marma Point Massage and Herbal steam – to assist with good lymph and circulatory flow and reduce feelings of sluggishness in the body and strengthen immunity.